Attending a Barça match in Barcelona: a specialist’s advice

 If you're dying to go to a Barça match, then follow the advice of a specialist based in Barcelona to get the most out of this unique experience.

 Olivier Goldstein, a journalist specialising in F.C.
-Barcelona and founder of the Barça blog (only in French), has kindly agreed to answer the questions you no doubt ask yourself if you want to attend a Barça match or see your favourite players up close.
+Barcelona, has kindly agreed to answer the questions you no doubt ask yourself if you want to attend a Barça match or see your favourite players up close.

 When to go see a Barça match at Camp Nou?